nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_diagnoses.md

 ---
-title: Diagnosis Section
+title: Diagnoses Section
 keywords:  messaging, sections
 tags: [fhir,messaging,sections]
 sidebar: foundations_sidebar
-permalink: explore_diagnosis.html
+permalink: explore_diagnoses.html
-summary: "Gives information about the Diagnosis section"
+summary: "Gives information about the Diagnoses section"
 ---

 {% include custom/section.warnbanner.html %}

-## Diagnosis Section Content##
+## Diagnoses Section Content##
-The Diagnosis section carries information about Diagnosis such as:
+The Diagnoses section carries information about Diagnoses such as:

-Confirmed diagnosis; active diagnosis being treated.
+Confirmed diagnoses; active diagnoses being treated.
 Including the stage of the disease where relevant.

-##  Example Diagnosis Section ##
+##  Example Diagnoses Section ##

 This section example includes a reference to a coded diagnosis.